nv-legate/legate.core/README.md

 Computations in Legate application libraries are described by Legion tasks.
 Tasks describe their data usage in terms of `LegateStore` objects, thereby allowing Legion to infer where dependences exist.
-Legion uses distributed bounding volume hieararchies, similar to a high performance ray-tracer, to soundly and precisely perform dependence analysis on logical regions and insert the necessary synchronization between tasks to maintain the original sequential semantics of a Legate program.
+Legion uses distributed bounding volume hierarchies, similar to a high performance ray-tracer, to soundly and precisely perform dependence analysis on logical regions and insert the necessary synchronization between tasks to maintain the original sequential semantics of a Legate program.